MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 53: Maximum Subarray
+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+A subarray is a contiguous part of an array.

 # LeetCode 92: Reverse Linked List II
 Given the head of a singly linked list and two integers left and right where `left <= right`, reverse the nodes of the list from `position left` to `position right`, and return the reversed list.